kloimhardt/LisRoot/paper/why_ys.md

 l = Linear()
 ```

 In this example, already at the very beginning, we read the keyword `class` and look no further because classes stand for object oriented programming.
 While being very versatile, this paradigm should not occupy any scientist as they are already wrestling with gazillion other involved concepts.
-Also, Python code is not a data structure, a fact that is a great pity for a data scientist.
+Also, Python code is not a data structure.
+While YAMLScript is expression based, Python is statement based, a fact that is a great pity for any data scientist.

 The same example reads in YAMLScript as follows: